scjudd/qubes-workstation/README.md

 ```

+## Enabling individual top files:

+Each file ending in `.top` must be individually enabled for the associated salt states to be considered.
+For `fedora-34`, this can be done via `qubesctl top.enable fedora-34`.

 ## Librem 14 specifics

 To get the Librem 14 to consistently charge correctly, I had to flash a newer EC firmware and install the librem-ec-acpi kernel module with DKMS.